simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

 This dirctory contains a set of Visual Studio 2008 build projects for the current simh code base.
-When used (with Visual Studio Express 2008 or Visual Studio Express 2010) it populates a directory tree under the BIN directory of the Simh distribution for temporary build files and produces resulting executables in the BIN/NT/Win32-Debug or BIN/NT/Win32-Release directories (depending on whether you target a Debug or Release build).
+When used (with Visual Studio Express 2008 or or a later Visual Studio version) it populates a directory tree under the BIN directory of the Simh distribution for temporary build files and produces resulting executables in the BIN/NT/Win32-Debug or BIN/NT/Win32-Release directories (depending on whether you target a Debug or Release build).

+These projects, when used with Visual Studio 2008 will produce Release build binaries that will run on Windows versions from XP onward.
+Building with later versions of Visual Studio will have different Windows version compatibility.

-The Visual Studio Projects expect that a winpcap developer pack and the Posix threads for windows package are available in a directory parallel to the simh directory.
+The Visual Studio Projects expect that various dependent packages that the simh code depends on are available in a directory parallel to the simh directory.

 For Example, the directory structure should look like: